mukhesh-23/ToDoList_Sample/README.md

-Here's the smaple UI of the well-made To-Do List Application using React js
+Here's the sample UI of the well-made To-Do List Application using React js
 Click the Link:
 https://to-do-list-sample-bay.vercel.app/